mbeck5/GU_Energy_Dashboard/README.md

     $ npm test

-> Make sure your browser is pointing to http://localhost:3000/#/
+> Make sure your browser is pointing to http://localhost:7457

 ### In production mode:

-In the client folder run:
+In the client folder, compile code with:

     $ grunt